 As the Coronavirus continues to spread across the world, economic uncertainty continues to grow.
 In an effort to better understand the economic impact of this pandemic, our faculty members have been hard at work publishing new research.
-Below is a selection of published papers and articles from our esteemed faculty members on the potential economic impact of the coronavirus.
+Below is a selection of published papers and articles from our esteemed faculty members and alumni on the potential economic impact of the coronavirus.

 Economics in the Time of COVID-19

 July 23, 2020 – from The National Bureau of Economic Research

 Social distancing restrictions and demand shifts from COVID-19 shuttered many small businesses and entrepreneurs in the first month of widespread shelter-in-place restrictions.
 Fairlie (2020) finds that 22 percent of small business owners were inactive in April 2020 with disproportionate impacts on African-American, Latinx, immigrant, and female business owners.
 What happened in the second month of social distancing restrictions?
 Were there further closures or a rebound?
 This paper provides the first analysis of impacts of the pandemic on the number of active small businesses in the United States using nationally representative data from the May 2020 CPS – the second month capturing effects from mandated restrictions.